franktylerva/remote-container-demo/README.md

-# remote-container-demo
+# Visual Studio Code Remote Container Demo
-A demo of VS Code Remote Containers with a Spring Boot Application.
+This is a demo Spring Boot application that utilizes VS Code Remote Containers for development.